 Moffit Law, LLC, a Carrollton Child Support Lawyer, can assist custodial parents in collecting child support.
 Firstly, they would file an action for contempt of court.
 Secondly, they would initiate the necessary procedures for the garnishment of wages, placing liens on the property, and then intercept income tax refund checks.

 Enforcing Out Of State Orders In Georgia

 Georgia Division of Child Support Services enforces child support orders from other states.
 This works just like the order from a Georgia court.
 Georgia’s support orders are still enforceable in any other state if the obligor moves.
 Subsequently, the Federal Parent Locator Service can provide assistance to find the non-custodial parent.

 When Does A Support Obligation End?

 The obligation to pay child support ends when the child reaches the age of 18, unless the child is still a full-time high school student, in which case it can continue until the child reaches the age of 20.
-If a child is disabled and unable to live independently, the child support obligation may continue past the age of 18, and perhaps may last as long as the child lives.
+If a child is handicap and unable to live on their own, the child support obligation may continue past the age of 18.
+Consequently, the obligation may last as long as the child lives.

 Talk To A Carrollton Family Law Attorney

-It is always best to have an experienced child support attorney on your side, especially when the other parent is represented.
-An attorney can help uncover hidden assets and income sources if the other parent is trying to minimize their support obligation.
+It is always best to have an experienced child support attorney on your side, especially when the other parent has an attorney.
+In other words, an attorney can help uncover hidden assets and income sources if the other parent is trying to minimize their support obligation.
 If you believe the other parent is trying to remain unemployed for the purpose of avoiding a child support obligation or increasing your obligation, you will need the advice of a child support expert.
-In some cases, the other parent may be ordered to pay some or all of your attorney’s fees.
+In some cases, the other parent may have a court order to pay some or all of your attorney’s fees.